Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

 - random library for generating random number between 0 and 1.
 This library is installed be default when installing Python.

 - time library for compute the execution time of simulation.
 This library is installed be default when installing Python.
+# Instruction to run full_simulation.py and R_local_simulation.py programs

+-To compare full and R-local results on the same landscapes, the user need to run full simulation first, then R-local simulation.

+-To implement the full_simulation.py or R_local_simulation.py program, data numpy file is required which stores a 2-dimensional array and represents the selected landscapes.For instance, the author chooses “high_5x300_landscape.npy” numpy file from the dataset=> study_landscapes folder.
+The user can choose another landscapes from the dataset folder.

+-The user need to specify the value of the dispersal distance which is defined as parameter alpha in line 12 in both programs (it is given 0.025)

 # Licensing and Re-distribution
 See the LICENCE file.
 You may use/re-distribute the codes if you do all of the following.